totoro-ghost/how-to-rice/README.md

 ## Step 2 - choose a color-scheme

-This is a important step, you have to choose one color scheme which will define how your rice will look.
+This is most important step, you have to choose one color scheme which will define how your rice will look.

 *Some* popular color scheme are: